JoeyStanley/real/resources.md

 ### Making better plots

 * Edward Tufte is a statistician known for his series of four books that focus on best practices in the presentation of data:  [*The Visual Display of Quantitative Information*](https://www.edwardtufte.com/tufte/books_vdqi), [*Envisioning Information*](https://www.edwardtufte.com/tufte/books_ei), [*Visual Explanations*](https://www.edwardtufte.com/tufte/books_visex), and [*Beautiful Evidence*](https://www.edwardtufte.com/tufte/books_be).
-I haven't read them, but have thumbed through them and they look very cool.
+I read them over several months on the bus and they are very cool.
 As a practical application of them, [this page](http://motioninsocial.com/tufte/) by Lukasz Piwek shows how to implement many of these visualizations in R. You can also use `ggthemes` to get some of this implementation.

 * Joey Cherdarchuk of [Darkhorse Analytics](https://www.darkhorseanalytics.com) has put together some really succinct presentations on how to simplify things you might put in a paper like [maps](https://www.darkhorseanalytics.com/blog/data-looks-better-naked-maps-edition), [charts](https://www.darkhorseanalytics.com/blog/salvaging-the-pie), [tables](https://www.darkhorseanalytics.com/blog/clear-off-the-table), and [reducing the data to ink ratio](https://www.darkhorseanalytics.com/blog/data-looks-better-naked).

 ### Miscellany

+* My friend [Andres Karjus](https://andreskarjus.github.io) has given several workshops on wide range of data visualization topics, collectively called *[aRt of the figure: explore and visualize your data using R](https://andreskarjus.github.io/artofthefigure/)*.
+You should definitely explore his github and check out his materials.

 * This [blog post](https://www.jessesadler.com/post/network-analysis-with-r/) by Jesse Sadler is a great tutorial on how to use R to visualize network data.